 Jaye thinks she's going crazy; and in fact, as I understand it, had the series gone on, the story arc would have had her in the mental hospital for at least part of it.
 That doesn't happen; but Jaye still struggles to keep her wits about her, which she isn't sure she has anymore.

 She's the black sheep of her family, all of whom have names that rhyme with each other: father Darrin, mother Karen, sister Sharon, and brother Aaron.
 All are successful; she isn't.
 Her schoolmates from high school are serving on city councils and becoming astronauts; she is ringing up angry, impatient tourists at a gift shop.
 Her classmates are getting married and having children; she isn't interested in either--at least given the poor crop of suitable mates available.
 You quickly come to realize how many hidden depths there are to her story, and to the overarching story itself.

-Another depth is Jaye's vocational life itself.
-She serves as a harbinger for what was to become quite nasty in terms of career and lifestyle for so many millions since 2004, relegated to working retail instead of something better, something in line with a broader, more meaningful, more relevant career, perhaps.
+Another depth is Jaye's vocational life.
+She serves as a harbinger for what was to become quite nasty in terms of career and lifestyle for so many millions after 2004, relegated to working retail instead of something better, something in line with a broader, more meaningful, more relevant career.
 She comes off as both solipsistic and nihilistic at times, but then you see exactly why such is so.
 The system is rigged.
 It's a giant cog machine without meaning, without life, without joy.
-It grinds you under and spits you out; it indebts you to the point of slavery; it is concerned only about enriching those at the top; it has no need for intellect or courage or anything approaching genuine egalitarian innovation and caring.
+It grinds you down and spits you out; it indebts you to the point of slavery; it is concerned only about enriching those at the top; it has no need for intellect or courage or anything approaching genuine egalitarian innovation and caring.
 All of this is unstated during the series, but undergirds all of it.